waruto210/waruto210/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Rust, C++
+- 🌱 I’m currently learning Rust

 <!--
 **Jason210314/Jason210314** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.